coopterrones/rancid-tomatoes/README.md

 ## Description

 The Rancid Tomatoes application allows a user to view a library of movies from an API.
 Within this library the user is capable of sorting and searching through their library.
-This application was built using the React Framework with the accompaning JSX syntax and tested with a combination of React-Testing-Library and Jest.
+This application was built using the React Framework with the accompaning JSX syntax, React hooks and tested with a combination of React-Testing-Library and Jest.
 Our stretch goal included creating a watch-list where users can add and remove movies.
 The associated technologies used for the stretch goal included an Express server that was deployed using Heroku.
 This allowed the users to update their watch list using CRUD methods.

 ## Usage